codeigniter4/CodeIgniter4/user_guide_src/source/libraries/validation.rst

 is_image                Yes         Fails if the file cannot be determined to be an image based on the mime type.                   is_image[field_name]
 ======================= =========== =============================================================================================== ========================================

+The file validation rules apply for both single and multiple file uploads.

 .. note:: You can also use any native PHP functions that permit up
 	to two parameters, where at least one is required (to pass the field data).